 Step 3: Transcripts

 Along with your application, you will be required to submit your official transcripts from each of the post-secondary institutions you have attended.
-Transcripts can now be uploaded directly through the application portal to the School of Graduate Studies.
-Details regarding submitting your transcript are located here.
-If your transcript is written in a language besides English or French, it must be accompanied by a translation completed by the issuing university.
+Transcripts can now be uploaded directly through the application portal to the School of Graduate Studies and Postdoctoral Affairs.
+Details regarding submitting your transcript are located here (see Step 2).
+If your transcript is written in a language other than English or French, it must be accompanied by a translation completed by the issuing university.
 Unofficial transcripts will not be accepted.
 Photocopies of transcripts will not be accepted unless they are properly notarized.
 If your transcript does not indicate the degree you were granted and the date you received it, you will need to submit an official letter from the issuing university providing this information.

 Please note: If you are a current or former student of Queen's University, you will not be required to submit your Queen's transcript.